hezhaobin/PHO5_evolve/notes.md

 Notes
 =====

-## 11 juillet 2017
+## 11-12 juillet 2017

 ### Plan

+- Obtain _S. paradoxus_ and _S. bayanus var uvarium_ sequences using BLAST
+- Add _L. kluyveri_ and ?, compile a new sequence file, repeat alignment and tree building procedures
-- Incorporate syntenic information and gene conversion (this is Alisa Sedghifar's suggestion) as a possible factor
+- Incorporate syntenic information for the sensu stricto species
+- Consider gene conversion (this is Alisa Sedghifar's suggestion) as a possible factor
 - Can I get a second most probably tree from PhyML or MrBayes?
-- Do I need to incorporate other species?

 ### Result